source-foundry/pre-post/README.md

 # pre-post

 pre-post is a web font specimen sheet that renders two versions of web fonts simultaneously for the comparison of changes in font designs between builds.
-It is built with Python, using Flask and Jinja2 templates.
+It is built with Flask + Jinja2 templates (Python).

 It supports the following: